laurenpenn/Website/plugins/co-authors-plus/readme.txt

 === Co-Authors Plus ===
-Contributors: batmoo
+Contributors: batmoo, danielbachhuber
 Donate link: http://digitalize.ca/donate
-Tags: authors, users, multiple authors, coauthors, multi-author Tested up to: 2.8
+Tags: authors, users, multiple authors, coauthors, multi-author Tested up to: 3.1
-Requires at least: 2.8
+Requires at least: 3.0
-Stable tag: 2.1.1
+Stable tag: 2.5.1

-Allows multiple authors to be assigned to a Post or Page via search-as-you-type input boxes.
+Allows multiple authors to be assigned to a Posts via search-as-you-type input boxes.

 == Description ==

-Allows multiple authors to be assigned to a Post or Page via the search-as-you-type inputs.
+Allows multiple authors to be assigned to a Post, Pages, or Custom Post Types via the search-as-you-type inputs.
 Co-authored posts appear on a co-author's posts page and feed.
 New template tags allow listing of co-authors.
 Editors and Administrators may assign co-authors to a post.
 Additionally, co-authors may edit the posts they are associated with, and co-authors who are contributors may only edit posts if they have not been published (as is usual).

-This plugin is an almost complete rewrite of the Co-Authors plugin originally developed at [Shepherd Interactive](http://www.shepherd-interactive.com/ "Shepherd Interactive specializes in web design and development in Portland, Oregon") (2007).
+This plugin is an almost complete rewrite of the Co-Authors plugin originally developed at [Shepherd Interactive](http://www.shepherd-interactive.com/) (2007).
 The original plugin was inspired by the 'Multiple Authors' plugin by Mark Jaquith (2005).

-The extended version is created by [Mohammad Jangda](http://digitalize.ca), and incorporates search-as-you-type functionality for adding users, which aims to make easy the task of adding multiple users to posts and pages, especially when dealing with a system with hundreds of users (typical of newspaper and magazine sites).
+The extended version incorporates search-as-you-type functionality for adding users, which aims to make easy the task of adding multiple users to posts and pages, especially when dealing with a system with hundreds of users (typical of newspaper and magazine sites).

-Version 2.0 is a major re-write of the plugin to utilize the WordPress taxonomy system instead of post meta.

 > *See "Other Notes" section for Template Tags and usage information*

 == Changelog ==

+= 2011-03-26 / 2.5.1 =

+* Fix with author post count (throwing errors)

+= 2011-03-26 / 3.0 =

+* Custom Post Type Support
+* Compatibility with WP 3.0 and 3.1
+* Gravatars
+* Lots and lots and lots of bug fixes
+* Thanks to everyone who submitted bugs, fixes, and suggestions!
+And for your patience!

 = 2009-10-16 / 2.1.1 =

 * Fix for coauthors not being added if their username is different from display name
-* Fixes to readme.txt (fixes for textual and puntuation errors, language clarification, minor formatting changes) courtesy of [Waldo Jaquith](http://www.vqronline.org)
+* Fixes to readme.txt (fixes for textual and punctuation errors, language clarification, minor formatting changes) courtesy of [Waldo Jaquith](http://www.vqronline.org)

 = 2009-10-11 / 2.1 =